arunkd13/arunkd13.github.io/content/blog/apcnf.md

 large number of videos showing the principles and practices that are recommended to farmers, but most of them are in Telugu.
 Even though I follow a bit of it, I was not able to get the full details of specific procedures they recommend to the farmers.
-[Vijay Kumar](https://nfcoalition.in/people/t-vijay-kumar/) who heads the APCNF organization, has promised in one of the webinars held recently, that the content will be translated to
+[Vijay Kumar](https://nfcoalition.in/people/t-vijay-kumar/), who heads the APCNF organization, has promised in one of the webinars held recently, that, the content will soon be translated to
 English for the benefit of people from the other states of India.

 One of the most valuable finds from the APCNF channel was the lecture by Walter